 Music A comprehensive, sequential music education teaches students, regardless of background, talent, or ability, to value themselves and the world in unique ways.
 It encourages the development of a growth mindset in which students learn to provide and use continuous feedback in real-time.
-Music education develops a variety of life skills, such as self-discipline, long-term goal setting, and perseverance, and helps students develop higher-order cognitive skills, including creative problem-solving and divergent thinking, that readily transfer to other curricular areas.
+Music education develops a variety of life skills, such as self-discipline, long-term goal setting, and perseverance, and helps students develop higher order cognitive skills, including creative problem-solving and divergent thinking, that readily transfer to other curricular areas.
 The study of music encourages the understanding of different civilizations and cultures and allows for the creation and performance of artistic works.
-In junior high school, students complete the required sequence of arts instruction in Chorus 7 or General Music 7.
-Music elective courses at the junior high level allow students to continue their development in both an instrumental (Band or Orchestra) and a vocal ensemble (Chorus).
-All students must earn at least one high school credit in music or art in order to graduate.
-Music In Our Digital Lives satisfies the one-credit requirement.
-Applied Music Technologies or Band 9 or Chorus 9 or Orchestra 9 satisfies 0.5 of the required credit.
-At the high school, music courses that satisfy the graduation requirement are listed on pages 46-48 and include a combination of performing ensembles and general music courses.
-Students interested in pursuing a Regents with Advanced Designation in the Arts must take a five-unit sequence that includes a combination of courses in both Skill Development (performing ensembles) and Musical Knowledge (general music).
-Students who complete a five-unit sequence in Music are not required to complete the additional two units of a language other than English.
+In junior high school, students are required to take a sequence of Arts instruction, beginning with Chorus 7 or General Music 7.
+In addition students will take STEAM 8 which offers students the opportunity to integrate Art, Music and Technology content for real-world application and problem-solving.
+Music elective courses at the junior high level allow students to continue their development in both instrumental (Band or Orchestra) and a vocal ensemble (Chorus).
+Students who show an interest in music beyond the performing arts may take the Music in Our Digital Lives course to further explore music appreciation in a technology-empowered learning environment.
+At the high school, all students must earn at least one credit in music or art in order to graduate.
+Music courses that satisfy this requirement are listed on pages 46-48 and include a combination of performing ensembles and general music courses.
+Students who are interested in pursuing a Regents diploma with Advanced Designation in the Arts must take a combination of music courses that include musical knowledge and skill development.

-Physical Education Rush-Henrietta physical education is a required sequential program based on physical activities undertaken in an active, caring, supportive, and non-threatening atmosphere where every student is challenged and can be successful.
+PHYSICAL EDUCATION Rush-Henrietta physical education is a required sequential program based on physical activities undertaken in an active, caring, supportive, and non-threatening atmosphere where every student is challenged and can be successful.
 The interdisciplinary nature of physical education provides opportunities for all students to achieve the knowledge, skill, and values that will develop and strengthen their sense of well-being and enhance the quality of their lives.
 Physical education in grades 7-12 will emphasize physical fitness, skill development/refinement, socialization, cooperation, responsibility, and respect for others.
 All students will participate in physical fitness testing throughout the year.
 Students in grades 10-12 may also be required to participate in swimming.